 Your Top Ten Adoption Questions Answered

 Just starting your adoption journey?
-AGCI’s Director of Adoption, Julie Salwasser has the answers.
-Check out Julie’s responses to the most common questions about adoption below.
+We have the answers to the most common questions about adoption below.

 1. Why does adoption cost so much?